 From an investor’s point of view, there is real opportunity for companies with strong products and services that are thinking about how to put such tools to good use.
 Best-in-class sales and marketing tools could turbo-charge their growth.

 The era of big data finally gives such companies a means with which to make much more scientific decisions about sales and marketing spend.
 Currently, many companies are under-spending on marketing because, in the absence of hard data about the true source and lifetime value of their customers, they’ve taken a conservative view about what resources to allocate to customer acquisition.
 Armed with better data, however, it is possible to shift from cautious to calculated.
 By justifying spending today through accelerated acquisition that creates long-term value, the marketing function will increasingly be regarded as an important profit centre for successful businesses, rather than as a source of cost.

 This isn’t to suggest the transition to being data-driven will take place overnight.
 Many businesses will make this shift incrementally, learning by trial and error what works best for their particular market and operating model.

 Nevertheless, the potential could hardly be greater.
 The better companies know their customers, the better they can serve them.
 Automating the process will enable them to reap the benefits of big data at scale.

 Our in-house customer acquisition team are on hand to help management teams unlock value from sales and marketing.
-If you'd like to know more about how we could help your business contact email@example.com.
+Click here to find out more about how we could help your business, or contact email@example.com.